hcs42/heapkeeper-old/doc/tutorial.rst

 .. code-block:: ini

     [paths]
-    mail=posts
-    html=html
+    html_dir=html

+    # Heap for U.S. Robots and Mechanical Men, Inc.
+    [heaps/usr]
+    path=posts

 .. _adding_posts:

 Adding a new post to the heap
 -----------------------------

-Normally, the posts on the heap are emails that were downloaded from IMAP servers and converted into a post.
-To make it easier to understand this tutorial, first we will create and manipulate posts locally by |hkshell|
+Normally, the :ref:`posts <glossary_post>` on the heap are emails that were downloaded from IMAP servers and converted into a post.
+To make it easier to understand this tutorial, first we will create and manipulate posts locally by
-commands.
-(Afterwards we will go through on how to download emails from a mailing list, which makes Heapkeeper actually usable.)
+|hkshell| commands.
+(Afterwards we will go through on how to download emails
+from a mailing list, which makes Heapkeeper actually usable.)

 Start |hkshell|: